Running simulations using Pop2net

 DataFaker

-In the previous example, we used example data to create the population of agents.
+In the previous example, we used example data to create the population of actors.
 In this example, we also use fake data, but this time we use a data generator provided by Pop2net to generate the data.
 The DataFaker creates a data set of any size, which is similar to a classic survey data set. pop2net.data_fakers.soep_faker

 creates data similiar to the German Socio-Economic Panel.